lianqiw/maos/docs/20_compile.md

 and start plotting the telemetry data in realtime.
 This works for local and remote host.
 Multiple drawdaemon windows can be started for the same or different jobs.

 An alternative way to launch drawdaemon is to include \c plot.setup=1 \c plot.run=1 or \c plot.all=1 in maos command line.

-This method can only invoke the drawdaemon locally.
+Remote plotting: when a job is running remotely or in a headless machine, and `drawres`, `drawbin`, or `maos` plotting is issued, the `monitor` can open a `drawdaemon` in the local computer and plot remotely.

 ## Plotting results